 Attendance - students are expected to attend each class according to schedule.
 Should the student miss the classes without relevant reason, he/she will not receive credits for the course no matter what his/her overall results are on the tests.
-The student must be on time for class or he/she will be marked as absent.
+The student must be on time for class or he/she will be marked as absent

-- 1. Test I (covers the topics from weeks 1-6) is planned for week 8-40% - 2.
-Test II (covers the topics from weeks 8-11) is planned for week 14-40% - 3.
-Participation in a research project (20%) will improve the quality of the students' practical knowledge of linguistic research.
-This way, students will gain priceless first-hand experience with linguistic research.
-Details will be explained during the first, introductory seminar.
+- 1. Test I (covers the topics from weeks 1-6) is planned for week 7. - 2.
+Test II (covers the topics from weeks 7 12) is planned for week 13.